davegallant/site/content/post/using-aks-and-socks-to-connect-to-a-private-azure-db.md

 Similar to what [AWS has recommended](https://aws.amazon.com/blogs/database/securely-connect-to-an-amazon-rds-or-amazon-ec2-database-instance-remotely-with-your-preferred-gui/), perhaps a bastion is the way forward?

-Azure has a fully-managed service called
-[Azure Bastion](https://azure.microsoft.com/en-ca/products/azure-bastion) that provides secure access to virtual machines that do not have public IPs.
+Azure has a fully-managed service called [Azure Bastion](https://azure.microsoft.com/en-ca/products/azure-bastion) that provides secure access to virtual machines that do not have public IPs.
 This looks interesting, but unfortunately it [costs money](https://azure.microsoft.com/en-ca/pricing/details/azure-bastion/#pricing) and requires an additional virtual machine.

 Because this adds cost (and complexity), it does not seem like a desirable option in its current state.
 If it provided a more seamless connection to the database, it would be more appealing.

 ## SOCKS

-[SOCKS](https://en.wikipedia.org/wiki/SOCKS) is a way to proxy connections by exchanging network packets between the client and the server.
+[SOCKS](https://en.wikipedia.org/wiki/SOCKS) is a protocol that enables a way to proxy connections by exchanging network packets between the client and the server.
 There are many implementations and many readily available container images that can run a SOCKS server.

-It is certainly possible to use this sort of proxy to connect to a private DB, but is it any simpler than using a virtual machine as a jumphost?
+It's possible to use this sort of proxy to connect to a private DB, but is it any simpler than using a virtual machine as a jumphost?
 It wasn't until I stumbled upon [kubectl-plugin-socks5-proxy](https://github.com/yokawasa/kubectl-plugin-socks5-proxy) that I was convinced that using SOCKS could be made simple.

 So how does it work?
 By installing the kubectl plugin and then running `kubectl socks5-proxy`, a SOCKS proxy server is spun up in a pod and then opens up port-forwarding session using kubectl.